kylebarron/snap-to-tin/README.md

 - **`indices`**: a flat TypedArray with triples of indices referring to `positions` of the triangles that make up the TIN.
 Each triple refers to a triangle face.
 So `[1, 3, 4, ...]` would mean that the second, fourth, and fifth (since zero-indexed) set of coordinates in `positions` constitute a triangle face.
 - **`positions`**: a flat TypedArray with x, y, z coordinates of the triangles.
 So `[0.25, 0.5, 625, ...]` would mean that the first position, i.e. `0` in `indices`, has position `x=0.25`, `y=0.5`, `z=625` in the given coordinate space.
-- **`bounds`**: an array of `[minX, minY, maxX, maxY]` to be used for clipping features.
-This is useful with features generated from vector tiles, since vector tiles usually have buffer outside the geographic extent it represents.
-But it's not possible to snap features outside the extent of the terrain mesh.
-Default: `null`.
+- **`bounds`**: (optional) an array of `[minX, minY, maxX, maxY]` to be used for clipping features.
+This is used to clip vector features, since heights cannot be found for positions outside the extent defined by the `positions` array.
+If provided, `bounds` will be intersected with the maximal bounds from the `positions` array.
+Default: maximum extent of `positions`

+    This is especially useful with features generated from vector tiles, since vector tiles usually have buffer outside the geographic extent it represents.

 ### `SnapFeatures.snapFeatures()`